 I call these the “PRE” and “POST” phases.
 They identify steps in your customer’s experience that take place before and after the core experience offered by your product.
 By looking at the “PRE” and “POST” experiences, you can identify other possible touchpoints and opportunities to extend your product for a richer and more satisfying experience.

-Download the Customer Journey Map template.
+Download the Customer Journey Map template below.

 There are many other resources on the web.
 For a few that could be useful to expand the topic, see here: